dtauraso/Contextual-State-Chart-Language/README.md

 # Contexual-State-Chart-Language
 This is an extracurricular research project.
 I’m researching the question “Is there a way to code programs in a way that is cognitively more straightforward to humans than what we currently have?”

+Note: This is a supplemental language.
+It is not meant to replace programming languages.
+You will still use your primary langauge: Python, JS, Java, etc.
 ## Inspiration

   DFA’s from taking CS 460 with Professor Watts